 Just a few years later a poll of over 1,000 adults was conducted by the survey research firm Wilson Perkins Allen Opinion.
 Surprisingly, only 55% of Americans questioned knew that Penn State head coach Joe Paterno was not accused of molesting children – 45% of those polled believed that Paterno was the attacker.

 By this point, Paterno had already been removed from his post at Penn State and had died of complications from lung cancer.
-But the truth didn't even matter posthumously. and Paterno's legacy was forever tarnished.
+But the truth didn’t even matter posthumously.
+Perception is reality and Paterno’s legacy was forever tarnished.

-Did you know that Al Gore never said, “”?
+Did you know that Al Gore never said, “I invented the Internet”?

-During an interview on 's “Late Edition” with Wolf Blitzer, Gore's exact words were, “During my service in the Congress I took the initiative in creating the Internet.
-I took the initiative in moving forward a whole range of initiatives that have proven to be important to our country's economic growth and environmental protection, improvements in our educational system.”
+During an interview on CNN’s “Late Edition” with Wolf Blitzer, Gore’s exact words were, “During my service in the United States Congress I took the initiative in creating the Internet.
+I took the initiative in moving forward a whole range of initiatives that have proven to be important to our country’s economic growth and environmental protection, improvements in our educational system.”

 You are free to interpret that statement as Gore claiming responsibility or you may choose to see his statement the way the myth-busting site Snopes.com does.
 Their interpretation is that Gore “…was not claiming that he ‘invented’ the Internet in the sense of having designed or implemented it, but rather that he was responsible, in an economic and legislative sense, for fostering the development the technology that we now know as the Internet.”